-It seems Dracula’s death is always short-lived, but the poor guy kept coming back to life in the same time period.
-That is, until he swinging London summoned the ghoul back in Hammer’s seventh flick inspired by the Stoker classic.
+It seems Dracula’s death is always short-lived, and the poor guy kept coming back to life in the same time period.
+That is, until he swinging London summoned the ghoul back in Hammer’s seventh flick, Dracula A.D.
+1972, inspired by the Stoker classic.

 1. The film was inspired by another contemporary.

 After the success of Count Yorga, Vampire (1970), it was suggested that Hammer try making a contemporary vampire story as well.
 The working titles for their project were “Dracula Today” and “Dracula—Chelsea 1971”.